risk-first/website/Software-Dependency-Risk.md

 1.  **Language Matters**:  the Kolmogorov complexity is dependent on the language, and the features the language has built in. <!-- tweet-end -->
 2.  **Exact Kolmogorov complexity is uncomputable anyway:**  Since it's the _theoretical_ minimum program length, it's a fairly abstract idea, so we shouldn't get too hung up on this.
 There is no function to be able to say, "What's the Kolmogorov complexity of string X?"
 3.  **What is this new library function we've created?**   Is `abcdRepeater` going to be part of _every_ Javascript?
 If so, then we've shifted [Codebase Risk](Complexity-Risk) away from ourselves, but we've pushed [Communication Risk](Communication-Risk) and [Dependency Risk](Dependency-Risk) onto every _other_ user of Javascript.
 (Why these?
 Because `abcdRepeater` will be clogging up the JavaScript documentation for everyone, and other people will rely on it to function correctly.)
-4.  **Are there equivalent functions for every single other string?**  If so, then compilation is no longer a tractable problem because now we have a massive library of different `XXXRepeater` functions to compile against to see if it is...
+4.  **Are there equivalent functions for every single other string?**  If so, then compilation is no longer a tractable problem because now we have a massive library of different `XXXRepeater` functions to compile against.
 So, what we _lose_ in [Codebase Risk](Complexity-Risk#codebase-risk) we gain in [Dependency Risk](Complexity-Risk#space-and-time-complexity).
 5.  **Language design, then, is about _ergonomics_:** <!-- tweet-end --> After you have passed the relatively low bar of providing [Turing Completeness](https://en.wikipedia.org/wiki/Turing_completeness), the key is to provide _useful_ features that enable problems to be solved, without over-burdening the user with features they _don't_ need.
 And in fact, all software is about this.

 ## Ergonomics Examined